Kalan-Lab/lsaBGC/README.md

 ## Acknowledgements:

-We would like to thank members of the Kalan lab, Currie lab, Kwan lab, Anantharaman, and Pepperell labs at UW Madison for feedback on the development of lsaBGC.
+We would like to thank members of the Kalan lab, Currie lab, Kwan lab, Anantharaman lab, and Pepperell lab at UW Madison for feedback on the development of lsaBGC.

 ## Feedback: